-Figure 6 illustrates the following trends in wages compared to the cost of living in New Jersey from 2007 to 2018:
+Figure 6 illustrates the following trends in wages compared to the cost of living in Wisconsin from 2007 to 2018:

 Low-wage jobs (dark-blue line) are defined as those paying less than the wage needed for two workers to afford the family Household Survival Budget (which includes costs for two adults, an infant, and a four-year-old).
-In 2007, this was less than \$14.34 per hour; by 2018, it was less than \$22.05 per hour.
-The number of low-wage jobs increased by 49% during that period, accounting for half of all jobs in New Jersey in 2018.
+In 2007, this was less than \$13.36 per hour; by 2018, the wage required had increased to \$17.12 per hour.
+The number of low-wage jobs increased slightly (by 6%) during that period.
 This shows that, even with two earners working full time, it is not only possible but common for households to fall below the ALICE Threshold.